olinkirkland/realms/docs/game-design.md

 Realms is a single and multi-player turn-based grand-strategy game taking place in a procedurally generated world with player or AI controlled factions.

 The game generates a map with continents and islands to explore, numerous procedurally generated nations, and hundreds of regions containing cities and towns.
-Owned regions can be improved and customized with buildings and decrees to guide them towards economic, cultural, or military specializations.
+Controlled regions can be improved and customized with buildings and decrees to guide them towards economic, cultural, or military specializations.

 ### World Generation Scope